PyO3/pyo3/guide/src/free-threading.md

 The main reason for attaching to the Python runtime is to interact with Python objects or call into the CPython C API.
 To interact with the Python runtime, the thread must register itself by attaching to the interpreter runtime.
+If you are not yet attached to the Python runtime, you can register the thread using the [`Python::with_gil`] function.
+Threads created via the Python `threading` module do not not need to do this, but all other OS threads that interact with the Python runtime must explicitly attach using `with_gil` and obtain a `'py` liftime.

+In the GIL-enabled build, PyO3 uses the `Python<'py>` type and the `'py` lifetime to signify that the global interpreter lock is held.
+In the freethreaded build, holding a `'py` lifetime means the thread is currently attached to the Python interpreter but other threads might be simultaneously interacting with the Python runtime.

-In the GIL-enabled build, releasing the GIL allows other threads to proceed.
-This is no longer necessary in the free-threaded build, but you should still detach from the interpreter runtime using [`Python::allow_threads`] when doing long-running tasks that do not require the CPython runtime, since detaching from the runtime allows the Python garbage collector to run, freeing unused memory.
+Since there is no GIL in the free-threaded build, releasing the GIL for long-running tasks is no longer necessary to ensure other threads run, but you should still detach from the interpreter runtime using [`Python::allow_threads`] when doing long-running tasks that do not require the CPython runtime.
+The garbage collector can only run if all threads are detached from the runtime (in a stop-the-world state), so detaching from the runtime allows freeing unused memory.

 ## Runtime panics for multithreaded access of mutable `pyclass` instances